Skip to main content

 # inlet_events are listed earliest to latest by timestamp

-# protect against the dataset not existing
+# protect against the asset not existing

-if len(dataset_events) == 0:
+if len(asset_events) == 0:

-print(f"No dataset_events for {my_dataset_2.uri}")
+print(f"No asset_events for {my_asset_2.uri}")

 else: